Jinger Duggar Pregnant? Mrs. Vuolo Posts Photo Appearing To Show A Baby Bump

 “Jinger is a Duggar, though which means she’s been taught from a young age that women are put on Earth for the sole purpose of procreating.”

 In fact, Jinger’s older brother Josh and his wife, Anna Renée Keller, married in September 2008, followed by baby Mackynzie in October 2009; so some quick math seems to indicate that Anna was pregnant within about four or five months of signing her marriage license.
-Older sister Jill married Derick Dillard in June 2014, followed by the birth of Israel in April 2015, meaning Jill was pregnant within weeks, not months, if my math is right.
+Older sister Jill married Derick Dillard in June 2014, followed by the birth of Israel in April 2015, meaning Jill was pregnant within weeks, not months if the math is right.
 Jessa Duggar married Ben Seewald on November 1, 2014, followed by baby Spurgeon almost exactly a year later.

 So history does seem to indicate that Duggar women, or women who marry Duggar men, do tend to get pregnant rather quickly.